DagF/dagfrode-content/index.md

 In this master project I will explore Continuous Deployment(CD) in Cyber Physical Systems(CPS).

 To do understand multiple things:
-* Whate are Continuose Deployment?
+* Whate are Continuous Deployment?
   * What is the difference between integration and deployment?
   * How is it done today?
 * What are Cyber Physical systems?